amaliestokholm/amaliestokholm.github.io/_posts/2022-08-22-my-academic-iPad.md

 In Zotero's Config Editor, you need to change the setting  `extensions.zotero.annotations.noteTemplates.title` to change the title of the Extracted note.
 The default is `<h1>{{title}}<br/>({{date}})</h1>` but as I am not interested in keeping the date, I changed it to `<h3>{{title}}<br/></h3>`.

 ### 3.2.3 Editing the Annotated Comments
 I want to highlight my annotated comments from parts of the main text that are highlighted.
-However, Mdnotes does not yet support italics or bold (In the Changelog (https://argentinaos.com/zotero-mdnotes/changelog/) this feature is listed under "Unreleased").
+However, Mdnotes does not yet support italics or bold (In the (<a href="https://argentinaos.com/zotero-mdnotes/changelog/" target="_blank" rel="noopener">Changelog</a>) this feature is listed under "Unreleased").

 In Zotero's Config Editor, you need to change the setting  `extensions.zotero.annotations.noteTemplates.note` to change the behavior of Notes/Sticky Notes
 So for now I have changed it to `<p>[[Note]] {{highlight quotes='true'}} {{citation}}</p> <blockquote><p>{{comment}}</p></blockquote> {{if tags}} <blockquote><p><b>Tags:</b> #{{tags join=' #'}}</p></blockquote>{{endif}}`